 Some felons incorrectly assume that if they do not actually physically “possess” the weapon, they cannot be charged under Section 46.04.
 That is not the case.

-As examples, courts have found that a gun in the trunk of a girlfriend’s vehicle or having possession of shop ticket for a shotgun are sufficient basis for conviction under Section.
+For example, courts have found that a gun in the trunk of a girlfriend’s vehicle or possessing a shop ticket for a shotgun is a sufficient basis for conviction under Section.
 46.04.

-While there are no affirmative defenses to unlawful possession of a firearm by a felon, there are general defenses under Texas law which may be invoked by a defendant charged under Section 46.04.
+While there are no affirmative defenses to unlawful firearm possession by a felon, there are general defenses under Texas law that may be invoked by a defendant charged under Section 46.04.

 Mistake of Fact

 For example, Texas Penal Code Section 8.02 permits a “mistake of fact” defense.
-Essentially, this defense requires a showing by the defendant that through a mistake he/she formed a reasonable belief about a matter of fact which negated the requisite culpability to commit a crime.
-This defense, however, is viable only if the defendant presents sufficient evidence which negates the requisite culpable mental state; namely, that the defendant did not knowingly or intentionally possess a firearm.
+Essentially, this defense requires a showing by the defendant that through a mistake, he/she formed a reasonable belief about a matter of fact which negated the requisite culpability to commit a crime.
+However, this defense is viable only if the defendant presents sufficient evidence that negates the requisite culpable mental state, namely, that the defendant did not knowingly or intentionally possess a firearm.

 Mistake of Law

 A felon charged with unlawful gun possession may also raise a “mistake of law” defense authorized under Texas Penal Code Section 8.03.
-For a defendant to establish this defense, he must have:
+For a defendant to establish this defense, he must have the following:

-- he reasonably relied upon either an administrative order or written interpretation of law contained in an opinion of record.
+- He reasonably relied upon an administrative order or written interpretation of the law in an opinion of record.

-- according to the ordinary standards of reasonableness, the desirability and urgency of avoiding the harm clearly outweigh the harm sought to be prevented by the law proscribing the conduct.
+- According to the ordinary standards of reasonableness, the desirability and urgency of avoiding the harm outweigh the harm sought to be prevented by the law proscribing the conduct.

-Once a defendant presents some evidence that supports this defense, the prosecution bears the burden of persuasion to disprove the defense.
+Once a defendant presents evidence supporting this defense, the prosecution bears the burden of persuasion to disprove the defense.

 Further, a defendant is entitled to a jury instruction on these defenses, regardless of whether his/her evidence is weak or strong, unimpeached or contradicted, and without regard to the trial court’s appraisal of its credibility.

-For example, a former gang member who is kidnapped by the members of the gang and who manages to steal a gun from the gang member guarding him in order to escape is entitled to an instruction on the defense of necessity.
+For example, a former gang member kidnapped by the gang members and who manages to steal a gun from the gang member guarding him to escape is entitled to an instruction on the defense of necessity.